 17. Boardwalk Fries

-Boardwalk fries get their name from the boardwalk of Ocean City, Maryland, where they’ve been served to locals and visitors for many decades.
-Boardwalk fries are a minimalist style of a French fry.
-They have to be hand-cut to medium size, cooked to order (by deep-frying) and served as hot and crisp as can be.
+Boardwalk Fries get their name from the boardwalk of Ocean City, Maryland, where they’ve been served to locals and visitors for many decades.
+They have to be hand-cut to medium size, cooked to order (by deep-frying), and served as hot and crisp as can be.
 The classic seasonings are salt and vinegar only.
 Some say the secret is soaking the cut potatoes in saltwater before they’re fried twice at different temperatures.

 18. Tornado Fries